Static Variable in Java (with Examples)

 -10

-We can change the value of the static variable in Java by using a constructor and static block but not inside a static method.
+In Java, we can change the value of the static variable by using a constructor and static block but not inside a static method.
 Let’s take an example program in which we will change the value of static variables from constructor, static block, static, and instance methods.

 package staticVariable;